-Whales and Puffins are a common sight during a summer at sea, much more rare and exciting are the glimpses you get of the ocean wildlife that is not of the mammalian or avian kind.
+Whales and puffins are a beautiful but quite common sight during a summer at sea, much more rare and exciting are the glimpses you get of the ocean wildlife that is not of the mammalian or avian kind.

-For example, this Basking Shark first approached us with its mouth wide open, it might have worried us if it was any other shark, but in this case it was just filter-feeding near the boat.
-At about 2.5 metre in length this shark is still young, these guys can grow up to become 12 metres long:
+For example, this basking shark first approached us with its mouth wide open, it might have worried us if it was any other shark, but in this case it was just filter-feeding near the boat.
+At about 2.5 metres in length this shark is still young, these guys can grow up to become 12 metres long:

-Jellyfish are common enough, I see them every day, but a large school of Moon Jellyfish was a spectacular sight!
-These jellies are actually what the Sunfish come here for:
+Jellyfish are common enough, I see them every day, but a super-school of moon jellyfish was a spectacular sight!
+These jellies are actually what the sunfish come here for: